jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

 ### Header/Footer ###
 To add custom header information such as meta tags and adding a favicon create a folder `_includes` with a file called `head-custom.html` with the header code.

-I have yet to test it, but I'm sure the same applies to a footer.
+I have yet to test it, but I'm sure the same applies to footer information.

 ### About Page ###
 Editing your about page is as simple as editing the markdown in the file `about.md`.

 ### Posting ###
 You can go to the file `yyyy-mm-dd-welcome-to-jekyll.markdown` and edit the content to create your first post.
-Follow this same template for creating new files under the folder `_posts` to create new posts.
+Follow this same template for creating new files under the folder `_posts`.

 # Step 5: Deploy Site to GitHub #
 ---